 Farm Bill Programs

 - The Farm Bill (The Agriculture Act of 2014) expires in 2018.
 A strong Farm Bill provides stability to the volatile farm sector.
-ICBA will work with the new administration and a new Congress to ensure a new bill helps ensure a robust future by allowing private sector community banks to continue working with their farm and ranch customers to survive low commodity prices and other challenges.
+ICBA will work with the administration and Congress to ensure the next farm bill facilitates private sector community banks working with farm and ranch customers to survive low commodity prices.

-- Crop insurance is a successful public-private program that is critical to the ability of farmers and ranchers to survive weather disasters and repay their farm loans.
-ICBA is working to protect the program from further cuts or adverse changes that would discourage farmer and rancher participation, or undermine private sector delivery.
+- Crop insurance is a successful public-private program critical to the ability of farmers and ranchers to survive weather-related disasters and repay farm loans.
+ICBA is working to protect the program from further cuts or adverse changes that would discourage farmer and rancher participation or undermine private sector delivery.

-- USDA farm loan guarantee programs benefit farmers and help community banks manage lending risks to farmers and ranchers who would otherwise be unable to obtain commercial credit.
+- USDA farm loan guarantee programs benefit family farmers and allow community banks to better manage lending risks of farmers and ranchers who would otherwise be unable to obtain commercial credit.

-- ICBA supports changes to the USDA loan guarantee program that would significantly raise volume caps and provide additional funds.
+- ICBA supports changes to the USDA loan guarantee program that would significantly increase the program’s loan limits, raise the number of loans made, and provide additional funding to meet increased demand.

 Farm Credit System

 - FCS lenders enjoy unfair competitive advantages over rural community banks, leveraging their tax and funding advantages as a government sponsored enterprise (GSE) to siphon the best loans away from community banks’ portfolios.
 Such abusive activities wreak havoc on community banks’ lending portfolios, jeopardizing the viability of many community banks and the economic strength of the thousands of rural communities they serve.

 - ICBA strenuously opposes the Farm Credit Administration’s (FCA’s) “case-by-case approval” of FCS’s (non-farm) “investments.”
 This program is a successor to the FCA’s “Rural Community Investments” proposal, which was withdrawn in November 2013, but has now been implemented via regulatory guidance.